lidofinance/lido-improvement-proposals/LIPS/lip-34.md

 #### CMv2

-The new Curated module should include this method to guide the Depositor Bot on which operators need to be topped up.
+The new Curated module is expected to include this method to guide the Depositor Bot on which operators need to be topped up.

 ```solidity
 /// @notice Returns operators and the amount of ETH that can be allocated to each operator from `depositAmount`.